taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka trips, falling face veil down in the dirt.
 Their mechapet, a synthetic creature made to look like a cuttlefish and brought alive using SynTh technology, chitters frantically from where it is wrapped around Asoka's neck, sheet-white with fear.
 Asoka's clothes are drenched in fear sweat, gloves muddy, face veil reflecting a face of terror and horror.
 Everything is covered in dust and dirt.

-Asoka: *"Dad...Mom...Pippa!!"*

-We see Asoka clench their fist, then throw up their head, struggle to stand, eyes streaming with tears.
+We see Asoka clench their fist, then throw up their head, struggle to stand, eyes wide with shock and fear.

-Asoka: *"Must...reach...the next...Haven!"*

 ### Page 2